-There are ten session in the training program during the year, some are held online and others in the CBD.
+The training program comprises II sessions throughout the year, including the Launch.
+Some are held online and others in-person in the CBD.
 Online sessions are 90 minutes in duration and begin at 6pm.
-Face to face sessions begin with light refreshments and networking at 5.30pm with formal training between 6pm and 8.30pm.
+In Person sessions begin with light refreshments and networking at 5.30pm with formal training between 6pm and 8.30pm.